 You cannot recover damages if you are over 51% to blame for your injuries.
 Our attorneys will challenge any allegations that you caused your injuries and ensure you recover the full damages you deserve.

 An injury can put you in a difficult position.
-In addition to painful medical care and rehabilitation, you might not be able to work while you recover.
+In addition to painful medical care and rehabilitation, you might be unable to work while recovering.

 Our Boston premises liability attorneys will fight to help you recover compensation for all of your injuries, including: